Instruments

 - Schagerl “Horsdorf Heavy” Rotary C Trumpet – I can’t believe it’s a rotary!
 So easy to play!

 - Yamaha 6335HMV – Mike Vax Model Bb trumpet – My main Bb axe.
-Finally can feel comfortable just picking up a Bb!
+I finally feel comfortable just picking up a Bb!

-- Yamaha Xeno 8335GS Bb Trumpet – This lives in my studio for lessons
+- Yamaha Xeno 8335GS Bb Trumpet – This lives in my studio for lessons.
+Great all around Bb.

 - Yamaha 8310 Z “Bobby Shew” Bb Trumpet – Sure it is a “lead” horn but it barks out low orchestral passages like no other.